faustotnc/BlueBerryMath/README.md

   <strong>Open Source Math Packages</strong>
 </div>
 <div align="center">
   BlueBerryMath aims to collect different algorithms for mathematical computation.
-Currently, BlueberryMath contains packages written in Java and Typescript, with modules for the topics of Calculus, Statistics, and Linear Algebra.
+Currently, BlueberryMath contains packages written in Java, Typescript and Python, with modules for the topics of Calculus, Statistics, and Linear Algebra.
 </div>